 The OASIS DSS protocol could be split into two related request/response pairs, such that the client can obtain a digest of the document in the FIRST request/response.
-The client MUST be capable of accessing the LSCD.
+The client is able to access the LSCD.
 The client interacts with the LSCD to compute the digital signature value and sends it back to the DSS server by means of the SECOND request/response.